-Example of incorrect financial information provided in an application for support from the EMFF-programme of DKK 200 million can be higher than the annual turnover of DKK 13 million.
-The Ministry of Foreign Affairs paid out the high rate to the company.
+Example of incorrect financial information provided in an application for support from the EMFF-programme

 The applicant states that the company has annual turnover of approximately DKK 13 million.
 Though, in the publicly available annual report the company has a gross profit of over DKK 200 million.
-It seems unlikely that the gross profit
+It seems unlikely that the gross profit of DKK 200 million can be higher than the annual turnover of DKK 13 million.
+The Ministry of Foreign Affairs paid out the high rate to the company.

-Annual turnover

-The annual turnover is the result of the year's sales.
+Side Box Annual turnover The annual turnover is the result of the year's sales.